Our Reasonable Accommodation Policy

 The Training Consultant must inform the learner of the outcome of his / her application.
 If an application is successful, the Training Consultant must work with all relevant parties to accommodate the learner, while strictly adhering to the assessment principles and the standard of knowledge, skill and competence required for certification.

-Once an application for Reasonable Accommodation is approved, the trainer together with the Training Consultant (and other relevant persons if required) are required to plan and implement an alternative / adapted assessment in order to accommodate the learner, while strictly adhering to the assessment principles and to the standard of knowledge, skill and competence required for certification.
+Once an application for Reasonable Accommodation is approved, the trainer and assessor, together with the Training Consultant (and other relevant persons if required) are required to plan and implement an alternative / adapted assessment in order to accommodate the learner, while strictly adhering to the assessment principles and to the standard of knowledge, skill and competence required for certification.

 The learner is required to inform Professional Development, by identifying themselves as a person with specific needs and requesting the provision of alternative assessments and / or other support services that best meet their needs, prior to the commencement of the course.